-Join Diana Weynand for an in-depth discussion in this video Importing folders and stills as keyword collections, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Importing folders and stills as keyword collections, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - I love efficiency and I hate redundancy.
 I'm always happy when something I've done can be used again.
 If you share that feeling then you're in luck, because the work you did gathering your elements into folders on the desktop level can be used when you're importing those clips into an event in Final Cut Pro.
 You can even import stills you've already edited from Aperture or iPhoto.
 Let's start in Final Cut Pro.
 I created a storytelling with Final Cut Pro virtual drive, this is gonna be my target drive.

 First, I'm gonna start by creating a new event, let's call this event "DP", for Delicious Peace, "Storytelling", and let's click Import Files.
 We're going to import all the files in our DP STORYTELLING folder except for the very last one, which is in the Unused folder.
 Now, all of these folders will be used to create a keyword collection, and when you have taken the time to screen clips and create additional folders, such as these in the B-Roll folder, this is another keyword that's going to be added to this group of clips.

 So let's go ahead and choose B-Roll and then I'm going to "shift+click" Stills to include all of these folders.
 We're going to add these to the existing event DP Storytelling, and we're going to copy the files to a Final Cut Events folder and import folders as keyword collections.
 We're going to just skip over the rest of these importing options and choose Import.
 So, even though there's still some processing going on in the background as Final Cut imports this media, the first thing that you see is all the different keyword collections that appear in our DP Storytelling event.